-The Aid Transparency Tracker runs automated tests on all data published by an organisation to the IATI Registry.
-These tests are applied to all indicators except the FOIA and Accessibility indicators (see definitions on page 15).
+The Aid Transparency Tracker runs automated tests on all data published to the IATI Registry.
+These tests are applied to all indicators except the FOIA and Accessibility indicators (see scoring approach for the indicators in Table 1).
 This exercise returns preliminary results that are displayed on the organisation's individual tracker page.
-This page is only accessible to the organisation.
-Publish What You Fund and an independent reviewer.
+This page is only accessible to the organisation, Publish What You Fund and an independent reviewer.
 This allows an organisation to respond to the preliminary assessment by publishing more or better data.